 Federal Court dismisses ASIC’s test case against Westpac on Responsible Lending

-In early August, Justice Perram of the Federal Court has dealt ASIC a significant blow by dismissing its case that Westpac had breached responsible lending laws.
+In early August, Justice Perram of the Federal Court dealt ASIC a significant blow by dismissing its case that Westpac had breached responsible lending laws.

 In some ways, the decision was not a surprise.
 It was clear that ASIC might strike obstacles when, in late 2018, Justice Perram refused to accept a $35 million civil penalty settlement struck by the parties.
 His reasons were simple: amongst all the legal speak in the proposed settlement, no actual breach of the law was articulated.